dzulfiqarfr/jakpost-graphics/2021/2021-09-05-economic-emission-growth/README.md

 # Overview

-This article seeks to describe the lack of progress in decoupling economic development from emission by Indonesia.
+This project seeks to describe the lack of progress in decoupling economic development from emission by Indonesia.
 It also seeks to gauge how emission negatively affect the country's human development.
-Read the article on [this link](https://www.thejakartapost.com/news/2021/09/03/indonesia-lags-behind-in-decoupling-economic-and-emissions-growth.html).
+Read the story on [this link](https://www.thejakartapost.com/news/2021/09/03/indonesia-lags-behind-in-decoupling-economic-and-emissions-growth.html).

 # Data